joshuababcock15/pokedex/inspector_test.md

 ### Checklist
 - [ ] Content is showing on screens
 - [ ] Link selection is working correctly
-- [ ] Link items must stay in the center of screen despite any size changes
+- [ ] Link items in navbar must stay in the center of screen despite any screen size changes
 - [ ] Background color of #ccc has remained consistent for every new screen
 - [ ] Paragraph sections have a padding of 20px
 - [ ] Company info is displayed accurately